AERODYNAMICS - 2024/5

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to develop subject knowledge through theory, applications and worked examples.
-The module content is delivered through lectures/capture content, tutorial classes and SurreyLearn material.
+The module content is delivered through lectures, tutorial classes, guided learning activities and other SurreyLearn material.

 The learning and teaching methods include: